 You’ll get detailed dashboards of real-time performance that showcase by-campaign business impact.
 Plus, additional campaign analysis is delivered to identify key success points and opportunities for enhanced performance in the future.

-In order to determine the most suitable social media strategy for your business we need to understand the overall business objectives and what output you need from social media to help you achieve your goals, whether that be:
+In order to determine the most suitable Social Media Marketing strategy for your business we need to understand the overall business objectives and what output you need from social media to help you achieve your goals, whether that be:

 Awareness (grow following)